PabloK/revel_react_boiler/README.md

     * app.conf, the main configuration file for the application, which contains standard configuration parameters
     * routes, the routes definition file.
-    * environment.json, custom configuration which can be overriden with environment variables use the package configurationmanager to get these in the application.
+    * environment.json, custom configuration which can be overriden with environment variables use the packages/configurationmanager to get these in the application.

 messages